vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

 they have not yet been pushed to the remote origin.
 Here's some
 guidance:

 * If you detect the sensitive data before you commit it locally, you can just undo the change, and then proceed normally.
+Nothing sensitive got committed, so it won't be in your git history.

 * If you detect the sensitive data after you commit it locally but before pushing to the remote origin, you can undo the sensitive data and then amend your commit.
 Your local git will still have a commit associated with the sensitive data, but it will no longer be associated with the branch.
-Therefore, it won't get pushed to the remote unless you directly push that specific commit.
+Therefore, it won't get pushed to the remote unless you directly push that specific commit or add it to some other branch that you push.
 You can later try to remove it through garbage collection or (after you've pushed what you *wanted* to push) by deleting and refetching the git repository from the remote origin.

 * If you already pushed the change remotely, record the commit hash for the commit with sensitive data.
 Then immediately amend the